School Attendance Policy

 Uniform T-Shirt Policy

-Students are required to wear the school uniform daily except on Wednesday.
+Students are required to wear the school uniform daily except on Free Friday.

 *Waimalu uniforms will be worn as designed.

 * The form and design of these shirts shall not be changed or altered in any way.

 *All students are required to wear the school uniform on Monday,

-Tuesday, Thursday, and Friday.
-On Wednesday, however, students may wear appropriate clothing which conforms to the school code.
+Tuesday, Wednesday, and Thursday.
+On Free Friday, students may wear appropriate clothing which conforms to the school code.

 Dress Code Policy